bcfurtado/bcfurtado.github.io/_posts/2019-03-17-five-python-3-features-that-you-can-start-to-use-right-now.md

 ## Conclusion
 Python 3 has some very nice features that you can start to use right now.
-If you got interested, I recommend take a look on [@asmeurer's][4] [presentation][5].
+If this interests you, I recommend taking a look at [@asmeurer's][4] [presentation][5].